Heterogeneity of Central Nodes Explains the Benefits of Time-Varying Control in Complex Dynamical Networks: Problem Statement: Comparison of Time-Varying and Time-Invariant Control Scheduling

 The main advantage of TICS is its simplicity, from theoretical, computational, and implementation perspectives.
 However, this simplicity comes at a possibly significant cost in terms of network controllability, compared to the case where the control nodes $\{\iota_k\}_{k = 0}^{K - 1}$ are independently chosen, namely,

-This approach, namely, time-varying control scheduling (TVCS), is at least as good as TICS, but has the potential to improve network controllability.
+This approach, namely, time-varying control scheduling (TVCS), is at least as good as TICS, but has the potential to improve network controllability significantly.
 Figure~\ref{fig:tv-adv}(a-b) illustrates a small network of $n = 5$ nodes together with the optimal values of equations~\eqref{eq:opt-TI} and~\eqref{eq:opt} and the relative advantage of TVCS over TICS, defined as

 Three observations are worth highlighting.
 First, the value of $\chi$ is extremely dependent on the choice of controllability measure $f$, and different choices lead to orders of magnitude change in $\chi$.
-Second, the relative advantage of TVCS over TICS is significant for all choices of the controllability measure, with the minimum improvement of $\chi = 35\%$ for the choice of $f(\cdot) = \tr(\cdot)$.\footnote{The fact that $f(\cdot) = \tr(\cdot)$ results in the smallest value of $\chi$ relative to other measures is consistently observed in synthetic and real-world networks, and stems from the fact that $\tr(\Wc_K)$ has the smallest sensitivity (greatest robustness) to the choice of control schedule.} Finally, even with optimal TVCS, $\lambda_{\min}(\Wc_K)$ is orders of magnitude less than $1$, indicating the inevitable existence of very hard-to-reach directions in the state space. \footnote{It is well-known~\cite{FP-SZ-FB:14} that worst-case controllability improves if a larger number of nodes can be simultaneously controlled.
-However, this examples shows that efficient controllability cannot be maintained in all directions in the state space even using TVCS in very small networks with control over $1/5 = 20\%$ of the nodes.} Note that except for $\tr(\Wc_K)$, all the measures rely heavily on this least-controllable direction, while $\tr(\Wc_K)$ trades this off for average controllability in all directions in the state space.
+Second, the relative advantage of TVCS over TICS is significant for all choices of the controllability measure, with the minimum improvement of $\chi = 35\%$ for the choice of $f(\cdot) = \tr(\cdot)$.
+The fact that $f(\cdot) = \tr(\cdot)$ results in the smallest value of $\chi$ relative to other measures is consistently observed in synthetic and real-world networks, and stems from the fact that $\tr(\Wc_K)$ has the smallest sensitivity (greatest robustness) to the choice of control schedule.
+Finally, even with optimal TVCS, $\lambda_{\min}(\Wc_K)$ is orders of magnitude less than $1$, indicating the inevitable existence of very hard-to-reach directions in the state space.
+This shows that efficient controllability cannot be maintained in all directions in the state space even using TVCS and even in very small networks with control over $1/5 = 20\%$ of the nodes.
+Except for $\tr(\Wc_K)$, all the measures rely heavily on this least-controllable direction, while $\tr(\Wc_K)$ trades this off for improved controllability in the most efficient directions in the state space.
+See Appendix~\ref{sec:measures} for further discussion of this tradeoff.